 If the answer is “Yes” or “Yes, in part”, please explain

+(agreed)

-33. Has your country adopted or strengthened legislative or other measures such as educational, social or cultural measures including, through bilateral or multilateral cooperation, to discourage the demand that fosters all forms of exploitation of persons, especially women and children, that leads to trafficking in persons (art.
+28. Has your country adopted or strengthened legislative or other measures such as educational, social or cultural measures including, through bilateral or multilateral cooperation, to discourage the demand that fosters all forms of exploitation of persons, especially women and children, that leads to trafficking in persons (art.
 9, para.
 5)?

 Yes Yes, in part No